VishnuSas21/fraud-detection-system/README.md

 **1. Failed logins dominates all other signals**
 At 60.5% XGBoost importance, failed_logins is 5x more predictive than the next feature.
-A single failed_logins > 2 combined with any secondary signal justifies a hard block.
+Any transaction with failed_logins > 2 combined with one secondary signal justifies a hard block.

 **2. Foreign transaction signal was overweighted**
-is_foreign fires on 80% of all transactions in this dataset — too broad to be a strong
+is_foreign fires on 80% of all transactions — too broad to discriminate.
-discriminator.
-ML importance of 3.1% confirmed it should be a supporting signal only,
+ML importance of 3.1% confirmed it should be a supporting signal only.
-not a primary one.
 Reduced from 20 to 6 points in the scoring engine.

 **3. Hybrid architecture outperforms pure scoring**
 Separating high-confidence single signals (hard rules) from weak signal combinations
 (soft scoring) improved BLOCK precision from 25.86% to 39.30% without changing recall.

 **4. Rules and ML validate each other**
 Domain expertise set initial weights.
-ML feature importance corrected three overweighted
+ML corrected three overweighted signals
-signals and one underweighted signal.
+and one underweighted signal.
 Neither approach alone would have found this.

+**5. REVIEW bucket should use step-up authentication in production**
+97% false positive rate in REVIEW is unacceptable for human analyst review.
+Solution: automated OTP or 3DS — customer self-clears in seconds,
+ops team never sees it, false positive cost drops to near zero.

 ---